seequent/pure_interface/README.rst

 Implementation Warnings
 -----------------------

-As with ``abc.ABC``, the interface checking for a class is done when an object is instantiated.
+As with ``abc.ABC``, the abstract method checking for a class is done when an object is instantiated.
 However it is useful to know about missing methods sooner than that.
 For this reason ``pure_interface`` will issue a warning during module import when methods are missing from a concrete subclass.
 For example::